dioannidis/EncEther/README.md

 * Jumper on the 4-5 pins connects the ENC28J60's interrupt pin to Arduino Pin 8.

-Optionally, you can populate the U4 socket with an AT24MAC402-602 on a breakout pcb to have a legit MAC Address and an extra 2Kbit serial EEPROM if you needed .
+Optionally, you can populate the U4 socket with an AT24MAC402-602 on a breakout pcb to have a legit MAC Address and an extra 2Kbit serial EEPROM.

 ### Examples